PGA European Tour: Rolex Series

-For the 2017 season, the European Tour launched the Rolex Series, a series of events with higher prize funds than regular tour events.
+For the 2017 season, the European Tour launched the Rolex Series, a series of events with higher prize funds than regular tour events, to celebrate the 20th anniversary of the partnership between Rolex and the Tour.
 The series began with eight events, each with a minimum prize fund of $7 million.
 As of 2025, the Rolex Series consists of five events, each with a purse of $9 million (except for the DP World Tour Championship with $10 million).

+In January 2026, the DP World Tour and Rolex announced a "long-term extension of their long-running partnership", with the later continuing its role as the official timekeeper of the tour, which it has done since 1997.

 Order of Merit winners

 The European Tour's money list was known as the "Order of Merit" until 2009, when it was replaced by the Race to Dubai.
 It is calculated in euro, although around half of the events have prize funds which are fixed in other currencies, mainly pounds sterling or U.S. dollars.
 In these instances, the amounts are converted into euro at the exchange rate for the week that the tournament is played.
 The winner of the Order of Merit receives the Harry Vardon Trophy, not to be confused with the Vardon Trophy awarded by the PGA of America.